APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Constructing the Testbed

+\paragraph{Informativeness} \begin{itemize}[noitemsep, topsep=1pt, leftmargin=5pt, labelindent=5pt,itemindent=-5pt] \item[] \emph{Delete sentences}: To simulate the loss of relevant information, we delete sentences until a single sentence remains.
+The magnitude of deletion is the ratio of remaining to original sentences. \item[] \emph{Add sentences}: We insert up to the same number of sentences as in the candidate summary.
+To simulate out-of-domain hallucinations, we add sentences from ACL papers \citep{bird2008acl}.
+For in-domain hallucinations, we add sentences from Cochrane abstracts.\footnote{\href{https://community.cochrane.org}{https://community.cochrane.org}} The magnitude of addition is the ratio of added to original sentences. \item[] \emph{Add definitions}: Background explanations are fundamental to PLS and involve adding external content like definitions or examples \citep{guo2022cells, srikanth2020elaborative}.
+To simulate these, we add up to three definitions, the average number of nouns explained in CELLS \cite{guo2022cells}, i.e., 100\% perturbed adds three definitions. \end{itemize}

-For \textit{simplification}, for CELLS, we first generate an LLM-simplified summary from the oracle extractive hypothesis.
-We then align sentences between the oracle hypothesis and LLM-simplified summary using the sentence alignment algorithm from \citet{guo2022cells}.
-We perturb the text by replacing hypothesis sentences with their corresponding LLM-simplified sentences randomly until full replacement.
-We use GPT-3 \citep{Brown2020LanguageMA} to generate LLM-simplified text due to its accessibility and demonstrated proficiency in text simplification \cite{Lu2023NapSSPM}.
-To ensure that our findings are not specific to the chosen model, we conduct additional experiments using Llama2 \cite{touvron2023llama} and Claude\footnote{\href{https://www.anthropic.com}{https://www.anthropic.com}} (details in App.\S\ref{appsec:perturbation}).
-For PLABA, we perturb text by replacing source sentences with round-trip translated versions of their aligned simplified targets (no LLM is used).
-Source and target lengths in PLABA are roughly equivalent, allowing us to evaluate metric response when there are minimal changes in text length.
+\paragraph{Simplification} \begin{itemize}[noitemsep, topsep=1pt, leftmargin=5pt, labelindent=5pt,itemindent=-5pt] \item[] \emph{Replace sentences}: For CELLS, we first generate an LLM-simplified summary from the candidate summary.
+We align sentences between the candidate summary and LLM-simplified summary using the sentence alignment algorithm from \citet{guo2022cells}.
+We perturb the text by replacing random sentences from the candidate summary with their corresponding simplifications until full replacement is achieved.
+We use GPT-4 \citep{achiam2023gpt} to generate simplifications due to its accessibility and demonstrated proficiency in text simplification \cite{Lu2023NapSSPM}.
+To ensure that our findings are not specific to the chosen model, we also generate simplifications and conduct experiments using GPT-3 \citep{Brown2020LanguageMA}, Llama2 \cite{touvron2023llama} and Claude.\footnote{\href{https://www.anthropic.com}{https://www.anthropic.com}.
+Access date: 12/04/2023.} For PLABA, we perturb text by replacing source sentences with round-trip translated versions of their aligned simplified targets (no LLM is used). \end{itemize}

-For \textit{coherence}, we shuffle sentences in the hypothesis and quantify perturbation percentage as the distance between the original and shuffled hypotheses in terms of absolute difference in sentence order.
-A document with reversed sentence order would be 100\% perturbed.
+\paragraph{Coherence} \begin{itemize}[noitemsep, topsep=1pt, leftmargin=5pt, labelindent=5pt,itemindent=-5pt] \item[] \emph{Reorder sentences}: We shuffle sentences in the candidate summary and quantify perturbation percentage in terms of the absolute difference in sentence order between the original and shuffled candidate summaries, e.g., a document with reversed sentence order would be considered 100\% perturbed.
+Details are in App.~\ref{app:perturbations}. \end{itemize}